 John Evans Brown was born in Lewiston, PA in 1827.
 He studied medicine and law until ill health led him to North Carolina, where he became a surveyor.
 He moved to Buncombe County with his father about 1843 but left in 1849 to join the gold rush to California.

 John Brown wrote a book on this episode in his life; Memoirs of a Forty-Niner.
 You can buy it on Amazon.
-I am really enjoying it!
+I really enjoyed it!
 It took days just to reach Knoxville, going by way of Warm Springs.
+(I’m guessing that is Hot Springs now.)

 “All is work and excitement and proving ourselves men, leaving family and friends to go amongst the wilds.
 Who can tell which or how many will fall by disease, an Indian arrow or the several dangers that will beset our path, but to the west we have set our faces, and to the West we go.”